IgniteUI/help-topics/topics/01_General-and-Getting-Started/07_Styling-and-Theming/~Deployment_Guide_Styling_and_Theming.md

 The following topics provide additional information related to this topic.

-- [JavaScript Files in Ignite UI](Deployment-Guide-JavaScript-Files.html): This topic is a reference to the JavaScript files required to work with the controls included in Ignite UI™.
+- [JavaScript Files in %%ProductName%%](Deployment-Guide-JavaScript-Files.html): This topic is a reference to the JavaScript files required to work with the controls included in %%ProductName%%™.

-- [Using JavaScript Resouces in Ignite UI](Deployment-Guide-JavaScript-Resources.html): This topic explains how to manage the required resources to work with the Ignite UI within a Web application.
+- [Using JavaScript Resouces in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html): This topic explains how to manage the required resources to work with the %%ProductName%% within a Web application.

-- [Infragistics Content Delivery Network (CDN) for Ignite UI](Deployment-Guide-Infragistics-Content-Delivery-Network%28CDN%29.html): Instructions on using Infragistics Content Delivery Network (CDN) in Ignite UI.
+- [Infragistics Content Delivery Network (CDN) for %%ProductName%%](Deployment-Guide-Infragistics-Content-Delivery-Network%28CDN%29.html): Instructions on using Infragistics Content Delivery Network (CDN) in %%ProductName%%.

-- [Using Gradient Colors in Data Visualizations](Using-Gradient-Colors-in-Data-Visualizations.html): This topic explains how to apply gradient colors to the data visuals in Ignite UI™ controls.
+- [Using Gradient Colors in Data Visualizations](Using-Gradient-Colors-in-Data-Visualizations.html): This topic explains how to apply gradient colors to the data visuals in %%ProductName%%™ controls.

 - [Applying the New Style (*igDataChart*)](igDataChart-New-Default-Style.html): This topic explains how to apply the new chart style and provides an overview of the changes it makes to the chart look.

-- [Using Ignite UI with Bootstrap](Using-Ignite-UI-with-Bootstrap.html) : This topic explains how Ignite UI and Bootstrap work together
+- [Using %%ProductName%% with Bootstrap](Using-Ignite-UI-with-Bootstrap.html) : This topic explains how %%ProductName%% and Bootstrap work together